oussamamejjate/active-directory-home-lab/README.md

 ## 💡 Key Lessons Learned

 - GPO precedence follows **LSDOU** order (Local → Site → Domain → OU).
-  A lower link order number means higher precedence — this caused a real conflict that had to be diagnosed and fixed
+  A lower link order number means higher precedence, this caused a real conflict that had to be diagnosed and fixed
 - The default **Computers container** is not a true OU and cannot have GPOs linked to it directly
-- Password policies must be linked at the **domain level** to affect user account passwords — OU-level password GPOs do not work for this
+- Password policies must be linked at the **domain level** to affect user account passwords, OU-level password GPOs do not work for this
 - The `redircmp` command redirects new computer objects to a custom OU automatically instead of landing in the default Computers container